conleym/words-exercise/README.md

 which handles distribution of code and files to nodes running [dispynode](http://dispy.sourceforge.net/dispynode.html).

+Because our computations require python 3, the dispy server nodes must also be running python 3.

-To install the dispy server, simply run
+To install the dispy server on a node, simply run
 `pip install -r dispy-server-requirements.txt`.

-To start the server on <port>, run
-`dispynode.py -i 0.0.0.0 --debug --daemon -p <port>`.
+To start the server listening on PORT, run `dispynode.py -i 0.0.0.0 --debug --daemon -p PORT`.

 You should then be able to pass the hostname or IP address, along with the port, to the wordcounter using `--nodes`.

+## Development Tasks

+To install runtime requirements plus required developer tools, run `pip install -r dev-requirements.txt`.

-## Running Tests
+### Running Tests

 Tests are written with [unittest](https://docs.python.org/3/library/unittest.html).